hyperledger/bevel/docs/source/contributing.md

 5. Push your changes to your feature branch
 6. Initiate a pull request from your fork to the base repository ( develop branch , unless it is a critical bug, in that case initiate to the main branch)
 7. Await DCO & linting quality checks ( CI to come soon ), as well as any feedback from reviewers.
-8. Work on the feedbacks to revise the PR if there are any comments
+8. Work on the feedback to revise the PR if there are any comments
 9. If not, the PR gets approved , delete feature branch post the merge

 ---
-**NOTE:** If you are a regular contributor , please make sure to take the latest pull from the develop branch everytime before making any pull request , main branch in case of a critical defect / bug .
+**NOTE:** If you are a regular contributor , please make sure to take the latest pull from the develop branch every time before making any pull request , main branch in case of a critical defect / bug .

 ---